Minority stress: Health outcomes among sexual minorities

 LGBTQ+ individuals face higher rates of psychopathology compared to their non-LGBTQ+ peers.
-For example, population-based studies have shown that LGBTQ+ people are at risk for increased rates of substance abuse, suicide attempts, depression, and anxiety across the lifespan.
+For example, population-based studies have shown that LGBTQ+ people are at risk for increased rates of substance abuse, suicide attempts, depression, anxiety, and somatoform disorders across the lifespan.
 In fact, one meta analysis found that LGBT individuals are 2.5 times more likely to have a lifetime history of mental disorder compared to heterosexuals, and 2 times more likely to have a current mental disorder.
 In terms of physical health, LGBTQ+ individuals are at heightened risks for some types of cancer and immune dysfunction.

 Several studies have linked these negative health outcomes to distal stressors.
 For example, in a national survey, LGBT adults displayed higher rates of psychiatric morbidity and also reported significantly higher rates of prejudice and discrimination compared to their heterosexual peers; prejudice and discrimination fully explained the link between sexual orientation and psychiatric symptoms for LGBT respondents.
 In another study, level of peer victimization partially explained associations between sexual orientation and suicide risk.
 Perceived level of discrimination has also been shown to predict anxiety and substance abuse disorders among LGBTQ+ individuals.
 Multiple studies have also established an association between same-sex marriage legalization and reduced suicidality of youth and adolescents, indicating that the structural stigma embedded in denying equivalent rights to sexual minorities mediates part of the relationship between distal stressors and mental health.

 Proximal stressors have also been linked to negative health outcomes for sexual minorities.
 For example, internalized homophobia has been linked to self-harm and eating disorders as well as sexual risk-taking behavior.
 Internalized homophobia has also been linked to general psychological distress, which predicts long-term mental health outcomes.
+Another example is pathologization of asexuality possibly being linked with suicidality among asexual people.
 Thus, both distal and proximal social stressors are associated with negative mental health outcomes among sexual minorities.
 A 2013 study suggests similar links between proximal stressors and physical health disparities in LGBTQ+ communities, including cardiovascular disease, asthma, diabetes, and some cancers.
+More recently, gender dysphoria has been suggested to represent a proximal minority stressor.